SVestor/netops-hub/aws-gns3-autodeploy/README.md

-# GNS3 Server Deployment in AWS Cloud
+# 🚀 Deploying GNS3 Server in AWS with Terraform

-This repository provides the necessary configurations and steps to deploy a GNS3 Server in the AWS Cloud, including connectivity with a local/home network and essential network configurations.
+This configuration involves deploying a **GNS3 Server** in **AWS Cloud** along with the necessary infrastructure using **Terraform**.
+Below are the steps and commands required to set up networking between your local/home network and the GNS3 environment.

 ## Prerequisites